 For a more complex task involving multiple keypresses within a single trial, please see the RECALL_SEQ sequence in the Create False Memories Example.

-A simple solution is to use a Keyboard Trigger to capture the response, followed by a Timer Trigger that is linked back to the stimulus onset to control the trial's duration.
+To achieve this, use a Keyboard Trigger to capture the response, but use a separate Timer Trigger to control when the trial ends.

 - Display Screen: The node that presents your stimulus.

-- Timer Trigger: This node will end the trial.
+- Timer Trigger: This node ends the trial.
 To ensure a fixed duration, set its Start Time property to reference the start time of the initial stimulus screen (e.g., DISPLAY_SCREEN.startTime).

 Advanced Example